aws/aws-sdk-php/docs/getting-started.rst

 .. include:: _snippets/waiters-intro.txt

-To learn more about how to use and configure waiters, please read the detailed guide to :doc:`feature-waiters`.
+To learn more about how to use and configure waiters, please read the detailed guide to :doc:`waiters`.

 Iterators